zopefoundation/developer_docs/source/development-culture.rst

 While some older projects may not be completely in line with this culture, we are committed to moving them all closer with any change.
-As a corollary:  if you are suubmitting a patch to a project in this repository, and you want expedite its acceptance, ensure that your patch maintains or improves the target project's conformance to these goals.
+As a corollary:  if you are submitting a patch to a project in this repository, and you want to expedite its acceptance, ensure that your patch maintains or improves the target project's conformance to these goals.

 See these other resources on coding style in Zope projects: